d14a248/python-labs/README.md

 # Python Programming

-Here you can find the awesome labs for our CodingNomads online Python Programming course.
+Here you can finda all the awesome labs for our CodingNomads online Python Programming course.

 ---